Our breast care nurses

-Breast Cancer Care WA employs three specialist breast care nurses, who are experienced registered nurses who have undertaken specialist university level education and training and are professionally accredited.
+Breast Cancer Care WA employs five specialist breast care nurses.
+Our nurses have undertaken specialist post graduate level education and training.

 They are able to provide support over the phone or by email, as well as home and hospital visits within the metropolitan area.

-They play a vital role in providing emotional support and information at various phases across the continuum of care including diagnosis, treatment, rehabilitation, follow-up and palliative care.
+They play a vital role in providing emotional support and information at various phases including diagnosis, treatment, rehabilitation, follow-up and palliative care.

-They are available to help women interpret their results and make informed decisions about their care based on knowledge.
+They are available to help women interpret their results and make informed decisions about their treatment.
 Often women have not fully understood the implications of the proposed treatments so our breast care nurses can explain what the treatment involves and what lifestyle modifications may be necessary to enable them to get through with the least disruption to their lives.
 They are also able to arrange practical assistance to support clients throughout their treatment.

 If required, our breast care nurses can attend appointments with clients in an advocacy role as some find the process of medical appointments daunting and leave without getting answers to their questions.

-They also liaise with external agencies on behalf of women who have no family support to help them.
-By working closely with other agencies in the health sector we are able to assist patients with care coordination to ensure good outcomes.
+They also liaise with external agencies on behalf of women who request additional support.
+By working closely with other agencies in the health sector we are able to assist patients with care coordination to ensure an optimun outcome is reached.

-To speak to a breast care nurse for information, guidance, or a supportive ear please call 9324 3703 or email email@example.com.
+To speak to a breast care nurse please call 9324 3703 or email email@example.com.

 McGrath Breast Care Nurse